How to integrate Nextdns MCP with LangChain

 Introduction

 This guide walks you through connecting Nextdns to LangChain using the Composio tool router.
-By the end, you'll have a working Nextdns agent that can block access to adult websites for a profile, download dns logs from last week, show top domains queried by my devices, clear all dns logs for my home profile through natural language commands.
+By the end, you'll have a working Nextdns agent that can block access to adult websites for a profile, download dns logs from last week, show top domains queried by your devices through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Nextdns account through Composio's Nextdns MCP server.